rachfop/takomo-docs/docs/stacks/hooks.md

 ---
 id: hooks
 title: Hooks
+description: Hooks are used to perform actions in different stages of stack operations
+keywords:
+  - Takomo
+  - hooks
 ---

 Hooks are used to perform actions in different stages of stack operations.
 You can use them for example to compile and package lambda functions or notify whenever a deployment completes.